e-strobel-lab/TECtools/TECdisplay_README/README.md

 ## Processing TECdisplay data using TECdisplay_mapper

 `TECdisplay_mapper` coordinates sequencing read processing by `fastp` and maps sequencing reads to targets that were generated by `variant_maker`.
 The expected run time is variable depending on the size of the  data set.
-A TECprobe-VL data set with a typical sequencing depth (200-300M paired end reads) will typically take 30-60 minutes to process.
+A TECdisplay data set with a typical sequencing depth (200-300M paired end reads) will typically take 30-60 minutes to process.

 **`TECdisplay_mapper` requires that `fastp` (https://github.com/OpenGene/fastp) is installed**

 ### TECdisplay_mapper inputs and options

 ```
--m/--mode <run_mode_specifier>     set run mode using one of following run mode specifiers:
+-m/--mode <run_mode_specifier>     set run mode (required) using one of following run mode specifiers:
                                    MAP_SEQ_READS  Process and map sequencing reads from a TECdisplay experiment.
                                    MAP_TEST_DATA  Generate and map test data for an input targets file.